 Albion

-Planning approval was awarded for the proposals in February 2023, and we are excited to see the scheme progress on-site over the next period.
+Planning approval was awarded for the proposals in February 2023, and we are excited to see the scheme progress on site over the next period, with a start on site scheduled for Autumn 2025.

 • Location: Edmiston Drive, Ibrox, Glasgow